 Looking back on the history of the FIFA World Cup, there is no doubt that the event has provided us with some of the most iconic moments in the sport.
 Whatever memories you hold of those tournaments, you are likely to associate with a certain football.

+Today Adidas released images of the new World Cup ball, the Al Rihla, which will be used later this year for the Qatar.
 There have been some cracking official World Cup balls over the years and we have tried to rank them.

 We are only including balls from 1970 onwards, for a few of reasons.
 Firstly, that is the year an Adidas ball was used for the first time, with the German manufacturer supplying every tournament since.